chrisreade/PenroseKiteDart/README.md

 You will need the Haskell Diagrams package to be installed as well as this package (PenroseKiteDart).
 (See [Haskell Diagrams](https://diagrams.github.io)).
-Once installed, a Main.hs module to produce diagrams should import a chosen backend for Diagrams such as the default (SVG) along with the Diagrams prelude
+Once installed, a Main.hs module to produce diagrams should import a chosen backend for Diagrams such as the default (SVG) along with Diagrams.Prelude

+    module Main (main) where

     import Diagrams.Backend.SVG.CmdLine
     import Diagrams.Prelude